 It’s worth noting that not everyone suffers from these conditions.
 Some are more susceptible than others.
 A person who drinks as little as 20g or more than 200g of alcohol could develop these complications.
 Others, no matter how much they drink, will never develop these issues.
 But there’s always a risk.

 Effects of Alcohol on the Bladder/Kidneys

 Alcohol is a diuretic.
 The more you take in, the more you urinate.
 It’s a mildly inconvenient effect of alcohol on the bladder and kidneys.

 However, alcohol can have a much more sinister effect for long-term drinkers or binge drinkers.
 Alcohol can inflame the lining of the bladder, causing it to swell and stretch to a dangerous size.
 If it swells, it can block flow to the kidneys, which could cause renal failure.

 Know What Alcohol Can Do

 While some are able to enjoy alcohol in moderation, its potential for abuse is difficult to ignore.
 Our lengthy list of disastrous health effects should underscore alcohol’s dangerous potential.
 Encouragingly, recovery from alcohol, as well as medical treatment for many of its associated health conditions, can occur simultaneously.
-If you’re concerned that binge drinking or chronic excessive alcohol abuse is negatively impacting your own health, or that of someone you love, or you have already experienced any of the aforementioned health consequences, now is the time for help – call 1-888-744-0069, 24 hours a day, to speak to a support advisor about alcohol addiction treatment options today.
+If you’re concerned that binge drinking or chronic excessive alcohol abuse is negatively impacting your health, or that of someone you love, or you have already experienced any of the aforementioned health consequences, now is the time to get help.

 Feel free to share the images and information found on this page freely.
 When doing so, we ask that you please attribute the authors by providing a link back to this page.
 Doing so will allow your readers to learn more about the effects of alcohol and any additional research.